Tornadoes of 2019: September 10–11 (United States)

-September 24
+September 24 (United States)

 On the night of September 24, a large tornado touched down in the village of Elk Mound, Wisconsin, where trees were downed and a few homes sustained moderate damage.
 The tornado continued to the northeast and intensified as it passed through rural areas outside of town, reaching EF3 intensity and destroying several homes and mobile homes in the area.
 Vehicles were tossed and damaged, while barns, outbuildings, and self-storage units were destroyed, and numerous trees were snapped, denuded, and partially debarked as well.
 Three people were injured by the tornado.
 An EF1 tornado passed near Greenwood, Wisconsin, damaging trees, silos, and barns, and killing three cows.
 Further east, an EF0 tornado caused minor damage in Lake City, Minnesota.
 A few other weak tornadoes touched down in Kansas, Texas, and Iowa as well.
 A total of eight tornadoes were confirmed.

 October

-There were 66 tornadoes reported in the United States in October, of which 62 were confirmed.
+October 1 (India)

+A likely tornado touched down in Talod, Sabarkantha District, Gujarat and caused light damage to cotton and peanut plants.
+There is only a few videoes of the Tornado and several news channels said it was 'Tornado-like cloud' even though the 'Tornado-like cloud' was rotating and had some debris flying around it.